zarr-conventions/zarr-conventions-spec/FAQ.md

 - Why is the `name` field not required?
   - Name should only be used for human-oriented displays, it isn't required because it isn't strictly necessary for a Convention to be useful.

+- When should I include a trailing colon (`:`) in my convention's `name`?
+  - When using namespace prefixing (in contrast to nesting), it is RECOMMENDED to include the colon in the name (e.g., `proj:` rather than `proj`) to clearly indicate the prefixing approach.

 ## Multiple Conventions and Composability

 - Can I use multiple Conventions on the same array or group?